-Born in Corpus Christi, Texas in 1950 and educated with a BFA at North Texas State University in Denton, Texas, Jesús Moroles lives and works in Rockport, Texas.
+Born in Corpus Christi, Texas in 1950 and educated with a BFA at North Texas State University in Denton, Texas, Jesús Moroles lived and worked in Rockport, Texas.
 After returning from a year of studio work in Italy in 1980, Moroles commenced to make the body of work for which he is widely known.
 Critical recognition for Moroles came quickly with many of his early exhibitions at Texas museums.

 In 1981, Moroles purchased his first large diamond saw, which began his long term commitment to create a studio.
 In 1983, Moroles began his construction in Rockport.
 This facility is unequaled in the country for the making of large scale sculptures.